Marchwood SurgeryTel: 02380 871233

 In order for us to proceed we will need you to leave your forms with the practice secretary who will then speak to your GP and see whether he/she is happy to complete the above and which of the three options is necessary set against your medical records and any clinical conditions you may have.

-Private Counsellors Based within Forestside Medical Practice
+2 Private Counsellor's are Based within Forestside Medical Practice

 There are many reasons for seeking counselling – research suggests as many as one in three patients visiting their GP could benefit from having someone to talk to about issues that may be affecting their well-being.
 This could range from having suffered a loss or bereavement, feelings of anxiety or depression, difficulty with relationships or perhaps having to cope with complex medical problems either personally, or with a relative.
 Anti-depressants may have been prescribed in order to help cope with particular problems: this can often provide the ‘breathing space’ needed to explore with a counsellor deeper issues that may be affecting the ability to live a fulfilling life.